dstroot/readme/readme.md

 # Dan Stroot User Guide

-The following is a user guide for me and how I work.
+The following is a user guide for me.
 Its intention is to give you an idea of how I think and how I work.

 > “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.”
 >  — Elon Musk

 ## Caveat

 Take this with a grain of salt - some of it is aspirational.
 If you find me not living up to my principles please point it out to me.
 I need feedback to course correct as we all do.
-Speaking of feedback...

 ## Feedback